Betacam

 Betacam is a family of half-inch professional videocassette products developed by Sony in 1982.
-In colloquial use, "Betacam" singly is often used to refer to a Betacam camcorder, a Betacam tape, a Betacam video recorder or the format itself.
+In colloquial use, Betacam singly is often used to refer to a Betacam camcorder, a Betacam tape, a Betacam video recorder or the format itself.

-All Betacam variants from (plain) analog recording Betacam to Betacam SP and digital recording Digital Betacam (and additionally, HDCAM and HDCAM SR), use the same shape videocassettes, meaning vaults and other storage facilities do not have to be changed when upgrading to a new format.
-The cassettes are available in two sizes: S (for Short) and L (for Long).
-The Betacam camcorder can only load S magnetic tapes, while television studio sized video tape recorders (VTR) designed for video editing can play both S and L tapes.
+All Betacam variants from analog Betacam, Betacam SP and Digital Betacam, HDCAM and HDCAM SR use the same shape videocassettes, meaning vaults and other storage facilities do not have to be changed when upgrading to a new format.
 The cassette shell and case for each Betacam cassette is colored differently depending on the format, allowing for easy visual identification.
 There is also a mechanical key that allows a video tape recorder to identify which format has been inserted.

+The cassettes are available in two sizes: S (short or small) and L (long or large).
+The Betacam camcorder can only load S magnetic tapes, while television studio sized video tape recorders (VTR) designed for video editing can play both S and L tapes.